-We are proud to report that in 2023, we recorded no Lost Time Injuries and amassed over 6.3 million safe work hours.
-This outstanding achievement is a testament to the diligence and commitment of all Bass employees.
+We are pleased to report that in 2024, we achieved some remarkable safety milestones with no Lost Time Injuries in either the Company's Indonesian or Cooper Basin operations.
+We surpassed 6.8 million safe work hours and 27,000 safe work hours in each of our operations respectively.
+These outstanding accomplishments reflect the dedication and commitment of all Bass Oil employees.